Dreyse M1907

 The Dreyse Model 1907 is a semi-automatic pistol designed by Louis Schmeisser.
-The gun was named after Nikolaus von Dreyse, the designer of the Dreyse Needle Gun.
+The gun was named after Nikolaus von Dreyse, the designer and inventor of the Dreyse Needle Gun.
 The Waffenfabrik von Dreyse company was acquired by Rheinische Metallwaren & Maschinenfabrik Sömmerda in 1901, although the Dreyse Model pistols were marketed under the Dreyse name.

 The pistol had an interesting feature for the time: when the gun was ready to fire, the firing pin projected through the back of the breech block, serving as an early handgun-cocking indicator.
 For cleaning, the frame, receiver and slide pivoted forward on a pin in front of the trigger guard.
 The pistol and its derivatives (Dreyse Model 1907 Pocket Pistol, Dreyse Model 1912 Parabellum) was of simple blowback recoil operation, though of unusual design.

 The same company also manufactured a 6.35 mm pocket version (also named Model 1907).
 In 1912 the 9 mm Parabellum Dreyse Model 1912 emerged as the gun's successor.
 Marked as the RM & M Dreyse, it was chambered for 9 mm Parabellum.

 Despite the gun's limited production time, the gun is relatively common today, in large part due to its use by Volkssturm and Volksgrenadier late in World War II, enabling many Allied personnel to bring examples home as war trophies.